c13n-io/c13n-docs/docs/protocol.md

 - It includes the name `n: "c13n-mp"` and version `v: "0.0.1c"` of the protocol.
 - It defines a list of message types (`t`), which in this case is just one type ,`message`.
 On a future version of `c13n-mp` more message types could be defined, like `reply` or `reaction`.
 - There is a field `c` for the main content of the specific message type.
-For example, in the case of message type `message`, this field contains the actual message the user typed with his/her keyboard.
+For example, in the case of message type `message`, this field contains the actual message the user typed inside the Lightning Application.
 - We can see the rest of protocol-specific top level fields:
     - `att`: (used by `message` types) List of attachments (URL based) of this message, along with their metadata.
         * Type of attachment, `t`